 - At the point at which your dissertation proposal is put forward for acceptance by the department (for undergraduate and taught LLM dissertations, and LLMs by research).

 - During the upgrade process (for PhD students).

-In order to facilitate an early “light touch” ethical scrutiny of fieldwork research proposals, the Law School has adopted a Research Ethics Protocol, adherence to which is now a requirement.
-The latest revision is available HERE.
-This has been amended to clarify the issue of retention.
+In order to facilitate an early ethical scrutiny of fieldwork research proposals, the Law School has adopted a Research Ethics Protocol, adherence to which is now a requirement.
+Click on the link to read it.
+It has been amended to clarify the issue of retention.
 You should read and act in accordance with the Protocol.

 Postgraduate students - please note: in exceptional cases it may be necessary for full ethical scrutiny to be conducted by HSSREC prior to approval being granted.
 You should be aware of the schedule of HSSREC meetings and allow sufficient time for your application to be (1) reviewed by the department and, if necessary, (2) referred to HSSREC before you commence participant recruitment or fieldwork.
 In cases where this procedure is necessary, we strongly recommend you to submit your application not less than four weeks before the next scheduled HSSREC meeting.

 PhD students and those undertaking LLMs by research are advised to submit their application using the prescribed HSSREC form for standard or expedited approval, as appropriate.
 Also available on the same link are a template Participant Information Sheet and a template Consent Form.

 Students on taught LLMs or undergraduate awards whose dissertations involve human subject research should include a section on research ethics as an appendix to their proposal form.
 As a matter of formality the proposal should also include a completed standard prescribed HSSREC Form.
 This must demonstrate that you have considered the ethical needs and implications of your research and taken appropriate steps to ensure that: